feichendingxiangyong/Smvc/README.md

 # Smvc :a mvc project of java.
-Contains : mvc, ioc, aop, orm.
+Contains : mvc, ioc, aop, orm, cache(to do function).

 # Why i need to do this?
 1. When i developing a project, i need to know spring, hibernate, mybatis...
 Too much projects i need to know.